 - Members of the sponsoring organization and their designated assistants are required to attend an event planning and training meeting no less than one week prior to the event.

-- The meeting will be run jointly by the University Union, SAO and DPS.
+- The meeting will be run jointly by the University Union, SOAL and DPS.

 - Topics covered will include, but not be limited to: